7 Minute Workout for Seniors: Joint-Friendly Modifications for Adults Over 60

-If you are in your 50s, 60s, 70s, or 80s and want a workout you can stick with, a short, repeatable routine often works best.
+If you are looking for a 7 minute workout for seniors, a short, repeatable routine is often the easiest place to start.
 This guide keeps it simple on purpose.
 It is easy to follow, easy to scale, and based on what older adults tell us they actually do.

 - Short sessions are easier to start and easier to repeat